Easy to make and always a hit! Goes great with seafood, fish, burgers, salads. A healthier option using yogurt for creaminess and sharpness.

 Anyone who enjoys eating seafood or fish will know that a great tartar sauce can enhance your meal, and bring great delight as a compliment to your dinner.

-This best ever tartar sauce is a perfect balance of sweet, salty and sour.
+This creamy sauce is a perfect balance of sweet, salty and sour.
 That is what makes this sauce go great with fish and seafood.
-It’s got a very refreshing taste and a good bite because you just roughly chop the ingredients.
+It's got a very refreshing taste and a good bite because you just roughly chop the ingredients.

 For this recipe, I've added the juice of 1 lemon.
 However, if you're using the cornichons from a pickle jar, you could use the liquid from that instead.
 Taste it first, and see if it has the sharpness that you would get from a lemon.
 Using the pickling juice will certainly add heaps of extra flavor to your sauce.